SenseLogic/CODEX/README.md

 # Codex

-Language-agnostic coding standard.
+A language-agnostic coding standard.

 ## Goals

-Efficiently develop code and applications in a disciplined manner which ensures the following qualities :
+The objective is to develop code and applications efficiently and with discipline, ensuring the following qualities :

-*   **Adequate** : perfectly matches the user needs.
+*   **Adequate** : Meets user needs perfectly.
-*   **Efficient** : minimizes processing and waiting times to avoid frustration and maximize productivity.
+*   **Efficient** : Minimizes processing and waiting times, reducing frustration and maximizing productivity.
-*   **Attractive** : allows interaction through a nice looking interface.
+*   **Attractive** : Provides a visually appealing interface.
-*   **Ergonomic** : can be used in an intuitive and productive manner.
+*   **Ergonomic** : Offers an intuitive and productive user experience.
-*   **Robust** : runs without crash even under bad connectivity conditions.
+*   **Robust** : Remains stable, even in poor connectivity conditions.
-*   **Secure** : protects the data from being lost, corrupted, stolen or hacked.
+*   **Secure** : Protects data from loss, corruption, theft, or hacking.
-*   **Maintainable** : is easy to fix and enhance by any programmer in the team.
+*   **Maintainable** : Can be easily fixed or improved by any team member.
-*   **Extensible** : is easy to extend with new features by reusing existing components.
+*   **Extensible** : Allows new features to be added easily through reusable components.
-*   **Consistent** : looks like it has been designed and implemented by a single developer.
+*   **Consistent** : Appears as though designed and implemented by a single developer.

-## Specificity
+## Specifics

-This coding standard targets self-documenting code, and favors readability over compactness by :
+This coding standard emphasizes self-documenting code and prioritizes readability over compactness by :

-*   forbidding the use of cryptic acronyms, abbreviations, prefixes and suffixes;
+*   Prohibiting the use of cryptic acronyms, abbreviations, prefixes, or suffixes.
-*   including the class name in attributes and variable names.
+*   Requiring class names to be part of the attributes and variable names.

 ## Principles

-*   **Design before you code** by quickly writing :

-    *   a short text or UI flow showing how to use the application, to optimize the **user interface** before implementing it;
-    *   a short text or database design showing how the information will be stored, to optimize the **data architecture** before implementing it;
-    *   a short text or component design showing how the application will be structured, to optimize the **component architecture** before implementing it;
-    *   a short text or test code showing how to use the application components, to optimize the **component interface** before implementing it.

-*   Develop programs **gradually**, starting with the data components, then implementing one external feature at a time.

-*   Don't overgineer your code, choose **simple modular designs** which can easily be extended.

-*   Don't repeat yourself, create **reusable components** that you can use several times across one or several projects.

-*   Develop the application and its components with **simple** **efficient** **maintainable** code that :
-    *   is **stable** and **robust**;
-    *   is **easy to understand** just by itself, without comments or surrounding context;
-    *   can be easily **extended** and debugged by any programmer in the team;
-    *   minimizes **software entropy**, by maintaining an **orderly structure** over time and **fully** complying with the coding standard.

-*   Instead of adding comments to explain the code intent, **refactor the code itself** to make this intent obvious by :

-    *   using **clear consistent unambiguous names** for all classes, attributes, functions, parameters and variables;
-    *   using local variables to store **intermediate results**;
-    *   splitting long functions into several **smaller functions** called in sequence;
-    *   keeping your functions small enough so that they **just do what their name says**, and nothing more;
-    *   implement **English-like code** that reads so naturally that even a child could understand what it does.

-*   Even if you are on a hurry :
-    *   immediately fix any **design or implementation flaw** you see, or else technical debt will accumulate, and thus drastically slow you down in the future.
-    *   continue to develop **clean maintainable code** to limit sofware entropy, as this will help you **ship faster** by keeping a high level of productivity even if the project size and complexity grow over time.

-*   Be a source of **order** instead of chaos, so always leave the code in a better state than you found it.

-*   Make the application **resilient** to external conditions (network failures, missing or corrupted files, etc).

-*   Check invalid method parameters with **assertions** in the debug build.

-*   For performance reasons, preferably use :

-    *   public attributes without getters and setters.
-    *   public non-virtual methods.
-    *   virtual methods instead of delegates.
-    *   state classes instead of coroutines.

-*   Use private attributes and methods only where you need to.

-*   Create automated **unit tests**.

-*   Only push **stable tested code** to the ´develop´ branch, and only after **testing your changes** extensively.
-*   Test those changes again and even more thoroughly when merging them into ´release´, and then ´master`, making sure this won't cause any downtime or loss of data.

-*   Always use the concise functions provided by the project high level libraries instead of calling directly the low level functions they wrap, to make your code more readable and consistent.
+*   Be a source of **order**, not chaos.

+*   Always leave the code in a **better state than you found it**, so even if you're in a hurry :
+    *   Immediately fix any **design or implementation flaws** you encounter, because if you don't, no one else will, and technical debt will accumulate, eventually crippling the entire project.
+    *   Continue to write **clean, maintainable code** to limit software entropy, which will help you **ship faster** by sustaining high productivity as the project grows in size and complexity.

+*   **Never waste performance**—poor performance will eventually come back to haunt you.

+*   **Design before you code** by quickly drafting :
+    *   A short text or UI flow showing how to use the application, to optimize the **user interface** before implementation.
+    *   A brief document or database design showing how data will be stored, to optimize the **data architecture** before implementation.
+    *   A short description or component design outlining the application's structure, to optimize the **component architecture** before implementation.
+    *   A brief text or test code showing how to use the application's components, to optimize the **component interface** before implementation.

+*   Develop programs **incrementally**, starting with the data components and adding external features one at a time.

+*   Don't over-engineer your code; choose **simple, modular designs** that can be easily extended.

+*   Avoid repetition; create **reusable components** that can be used across multiple projects.

+*   Develop the application and its components with **simple**, **efficient**, and **maintainable** code that :
+    *   Is **stable** and **robust**.
+    *   Is **easy to understand** on its own, without needing comments or additional context.
+    *   Can be easily **extended** and debugged by any team member.
+    *   Minimizes **software entropy** by maintaining an **orderly structure** and fully adhering to the coding standard.

+*   Instead of adding comments to explain the code's intent, **refactor the code** to make that intent clear by :
+    *   Using **clear, consistent, and unambiguous names** for all classes, attributes, functions, parameters, and variables.
+    *   Using local variables to store **intermediate results**.
+    *   Breaking down long functions into smaller, **sequenced functions**.
+    *   Keeping functions focused so they **only perform the task their name suggests**, and nothing more.
+    *   Writing **readable, English-like code** that even a child could understand.

+*   Ensure the application is **resilient** to external conditions (e.g., network failures, missing or corrupted files).

+*   Validate method parameters using **assertions** in debug builds.

+*   For performance optimization, prioritize :
+    *   Public attributes over getters and setters.
+    *   Public non-virtual methods.
+    *   Virtual methods over delegates.
+    *   State classes over coroutines.

+*   Use private attributes and methods only when necessary.

+*   Create automated **unit tests** for your code.

+*   Only push **stable, tested code** to the 'develop' branch, and do so only after thoroughly **testing your changes**.

+*   Test these changes even more rigorously when merging into 'release' or 'master', ensuring they won't cause downtime or data loss.

+*   Always use the concise functions provided by the project's high-level libraries, rather than directly calling the low-level functions they wrap, to keep your code **more readable and consistent**.

 ## Main rules

-*   Write **simple and efficient self-documenting code**, where the intent of each line of code is perfectly obvious without any comment or context
+*   Write **simple and efficient self-documenting code**, where the intent of each line of code is perfectly obvious without any comment or context.
-*   Write **short** functions and methods which use **clear non-ambiguous** names for all type, function, variable and constant identifiers
+*   Write **short** functions and methods which use **clear non-ambiguous** names for all type, function, variable and constant identifiers.
-*   Split your styling code using section comments : IMPORTS, CONSTANTS, VARIABLES, FUNCTIONS, MIXINS, FONTS, ELEMENTS, CLASSES
+*   Split your styling code using section comments : IMPORTS, CONSTANTS, VARIABLES, FUNCTIONS, MIXINS, FONTS, ELEMENTS, CLASSES.
-*   Split your imperative code using section comments : IMPORTS, CONSTANTS, VARIABLES, TYPES, ATTRIBUTES, CONSTRUCTORS, INQUIRIES, OPERATIONS, FUNCTIONS, STATEMENTS
+*   Split your imperative code using section comments : IMPORTS, CONSTANTS, VARIABLES, TYPES, ATTRIBUTES, CONSTRUCTORS, INQUIRIES, OPERATIONS, FUNCTIONS, STATEMENTS.
-*   Use **Unix line endings**
+*   Use **Unix line endings**.
-*   Use **four spaces** per indentation level and no tabulations
+*   Use **four spaces** per indentation level and no tabulations.
-*   Put braces on their **own line** and **align** them vertically
+*   Put braces on their **own line** and **align** them vertically.
-*   Put JavaScript multiline return values in parentheses
+*   Put JavaScript multiline return values in parentheses.
-*   Indent the content of braces, brackets and parentheses by four spaces
+*   Indent the content of braces, brackets and parentheses by four spaces.
-*   Indent closing brackets and parentheses by four spaces
+*   Indent closing brackets and parentheses by four spaces.
-*   Add exactly a space after { [ ( if while for
+*   Add exactly a space after: { [ ( if while for.
-*   Add exactly a space before } ] )
+*   Add exactly a space before: } ] ).
-*   No space between {} [] ()
+*   No space between: {} [] ().
-*   Add an empty line before if while for return
+*   Add an empty line before: if while for return.
-*   Split multiline arrow functions after the => operator
+*   Split multiline arrow functions after the => operator.
 *   No empty line after { [ ( and before } ] )
-*   No consecutive empty lines
+*   No consecutive empty lines.
-*   Don't use single letter variable names like a, b, i, j, n (except for x, y, z, w vector components)
+*   Don't use single letter variable names like a, b, i, j, n (except for x, y, z, w vector components).
-*   Use explicit identifiers without any abbreviated word (except for Id, Uuid, Tuid suffixes) : productCount, productArray
+*   Use explicit identifiers without any abbreviated word (except for Id, Uuid, Tuid suffixes) : productCount, productArray.
-*   Use the class name in the variable names : addedProductId, productArray
+*   Use the class name in the variable names : addedProductId, productArray.
-*   Use the key name in the map names : messageByDateMap
+*   Use the key name in the map names : messageByDateMap.
-*   Use the singular form in all identifiers (messageArray, messageByDateMap), except for functions (getMessages) and booleans (hasMessages)
+*   Use the singular form in all identifiers (messageArray, messageByDateMap), except for functions (getMessages) and booleans (hasMessages).
-*   Use standard variable prefixes : first, last, post, prior, next, old, new, initial, final, minimum, maximum
+*   Use standard variable prefixes : first, last, post, prior, next, old, new, initial, final, minimum, maximum.
-*   Use standard variable suffixes : Index, Count, Array, Map, Id, Uuid, Tuid, Code, Name, Text, Time, Path
+*   Use standard variable suffixes : Index, Count, Array, Map, Id, Uuid, Tuid, Code, Name, Text, Time, Path.
-*   Use standard path suffixes : FolderPath, FilePath, FileName, FileLabel, FileExtension
+*   Use standard path suffixes : FolderPath, FilePath, FileName, FileLabel, FileExtension.
-*   Use standard function prefixes : get, find, is, has, clear, set, add, remove, start, stop, begin, end, enter, exit, open, close, read, write, enable, disable
+*   Use standard function prefixes : get, find, is, has, clear, set, add, remove, start, stop, begin, end, enter, exit, open, close, read, write, enable, disable.
-*   Write all type identifiers in PascalCase : Product, ProductImage
+*   Write all type identifiers in PascalCase : Product, ProductImage.
-*   Write all function, variable and constant identifiers in camelCase : product, productImage, productIndex, productCount, productArray, productByIdMap
+*   Write all function, variable and constant identifiers in camelCase : product, productImage, productIndex, productCount, productArray, productByIdMap.
-*   Write each function parameter on its own line
+*   Write each function parameter on its own line.
-*   Don't add an ending comma to array literals
+*   Don't add an ending comma to array literals.
-*   Declare standard functions and methods instead of arrow functions
+*   Declare standard functions and methods instead of arrow functions.
-*   Use arrow functions only as call arguments
+*   Use arrow functions only as call arguments.
-*   Declare HTML attributes in this order : id, class, style, data-, tag-specific, on:
+*   Declare HTML attributes in this order : id, class, style, data-, tag-specific, on.
-*   Order classes from low to high level : class="icon green-search-icon product-filter-button"
+*   Order classes from low to high level : class="icon green-search-icon product-filter-button".
-*   Don't use quotes for evaluated HTML attributes : placeholder={ ... }
+*   Don't use quotes for evaluated HTML attributes : placeholder={ ... }.
-*   Use double quotes for HTML attributes : id="..." class="..." style="..." data-name="..." src="..." on:click={ ... }
+*   Use double quotes for HTML attributes : id="..." class="..." style="..." data-name="..." src="..." on:click={ ... }.
-*   Use single quotes for string literals
+*   Use single quotes for string literals.
-*   Use pre-incrementations and pre-decrementations : ++productIndex, --messageCount
+*   Use pre-incrementations and pre-decrementations : ++productIndex, --messageCount.
-*   Use strict equality operators : ===, !==
+*   Use strict equality operators : ===, !==.
-*   Test variables against a constant instead of using a falsy test : !== undefined, !== null, !== 0, !== ''
+*   Test variables against a constant instead of using a falsy test : !== undefined, !== null, !== 0, !== ''.
-*   Use **let** to declare scope variables
+*   Use **let** to declare scope variables.
-*   Only use **const** to declare global constants
+*   Only use **const** to declare global constants.
-*   Use the script/style/HTML order in Svelte components
+*   Use the script/style/HTML order in Svelte components.
-*   Immediately fix all warnings and errors that you see during compilation or in the runtime console
+*   Immediately fix all warnings and errors that you see during compilation or in the runtime console.
-*   In Dart, write null safe code, using null values only where required (optional arguments, etc)
+*   In Dart, write null safe code, using null values only where required (optional arguments, etc).

 ## Sample Svelte component